 In May 2018, Koskinen signed a one-year contract with the Oilers and earned 25 wins manning the posts, and was then rewarded with a three-year extension in Edmonton, where he’ll be through 2022.
 Since his 25-win season, things have not gone as smooth for Koskinen and the Oilers.

 In the 2019-20 season, Koskinen’s record was 18-13-3, while sporting a career best .917 save percentage and 2.75 goals against average, and despite less wins, he seemed to be a reliable option.
 However in the 2020-21 season, Koskinen’s 7-8-0 record made him lose the starting job to Mike Smith, with a .901 SV% and 3.26 GAA through 14 starts.

 Anders Nilsson (62nd overall)

-Snow reacquired this pick as the beginning for the third round played out just like the beginning of the second.
-Snow selected another goalie, passing over players like Tyson Barrie and Reilly Smith.
-Nilsson played 23 games over two seasons for the Islanders, going 9-9-2, with a .898 save percentage and 3.05 GAA.
-Snow acquired Jaroslav Halak and Chad Johnson in the summer of 2014.
-Nilsson knew that he had little chance to make the Islanders.
-He opted not to return to the Bridgeport Sound Tigers of the AHL.
-Nilsson, like Koskinen, signed in Europe.
-Snow traded his rights to the Chicago Blackhawks as part of the Leddy trade.
+Snow reacquiring this pick as the beginning for the third round played out just like the beginning of the second.
+He selected another goalie, passing over players like Tyson Barrie and Reilly Smith.
+Nilsson played 23 games over two seasons for the Islanders, going 9-9-2, with an .898 SV% and a 3.05 goals-against average.
+Snow acquired Jaroslav Halak and Chad Johnson in the summer of 2014 and Nilsson knew that he had little chance to make the Islanders.
+He opted not to return to the Bridgeport Sound Tigers of the AHL but instead signed in Europe.
+Snow later traded his rights to the Blackhawks as part of the Leddy trade.